markdoc/docs/pages/index.md

 - **Familiar syntax**

-  Markdoc is a syntactic extension of [Markdown](https://commonmark.org/), so you can keep using all the features and tooling you are used to.
+  Markdoc is a syntactic extension of [Markdown](https://commonmark.org/), so you can keep using all the syntax and tooling you are used to.

   [Learn the syntax&nbsp;→](/docs/syntax)